KTVF: History

 In June 2003, Media News Group, owner of the Fairbanks Daily News-Miner, announced that it would exercise an option to purchase KTVF.
 The seven-year option, pending removal of the FCC's restrictions on newspaper/broadcast ownership, was granted to Media News in 1999 when Northern Television sold the station to Ackerley.
 The FCC eliminated this rule on June 3, 2003, but implementation was stayed pending the outcome of litigation.
 Media News' purchase attempt never materialized; the seven-year option period expired in 2006 without renewal.

 KTVF began airing high definition programming from NBC on February 12, 2010, at the start of the Winter Olympics in Vancouver; full HD broadcasting (both NBC and syndicated) would follow on May 31, 2012.

 On September 29, 2010, the FCC granted KTVF a construction permit for a fill-in translator on their former analog allotment channel 11.
 The translator will serve sections of the Fairbanks area.

 Newport announced the sale of KTVF to Chena Broadcasting, a local company owned by Michael Young, on October 13, 2011.
 Young had previously owned a partial stake in Tanana Valley Television, owner of KFXF and K13XD; that company took over KTVF's operations under a shared services agreement upon the deal's completion.
 The sale of KTVF to Chena Broadcasting was consummated on March 7, 2012—resulting in all of Fairbanks' commercial stations being operated by just two companies.

 On November 8, 2016, Northern Lights Media, the subsidiary of Gray Television that operates Anchorage stations KTUU-TV and KYES-TV, announced that it would buy KTVF, KFXF-LD and KXDF-CD (then known as KXDD-CD) for $8 million in cash; the sale was completed on January 13, 2017.

-With KTVA going dark in 2020 (only to be converted into a Rewind TV affiliate a year later), KTVF became the oldest continuously operating station in Alaska.

-The station's local newscast ceased in November 2024.
+The station's local newscasts ceased in November 2024.
 Moving forward, KTVF and KXDF-CD will air newscasts from sister station KTUU, which will be reoriented to a statewide focus.
 This eliminated the last locally-focused news department in the market.